olefredrik/fit2csv/mac-app/README_APP.md

 # 🎨 3.
 Add the Custom App Icon

-The repository includes a ready-made macOS application icon:
+The repository contains:

 ```
 mac-app/icon.icns
 ```

-To use it:
+To apply it:

-1. Copy `icon.icns` into:
+1. Place `icon.icns` into:

 ```
 fit2csv.app/Contents/Resources/icon.icns